Chelsea Australian garden Olinda

 The magic garden of Ian Cox

 Ian Cox is a Life Member of the Australian Plants Society NSW.
 His garden is quite magical.
 It is a two hectare bush block, geologically situated just below the Wianamatta shale on Hawkesbury Sandstone, hence the soils are nutrient deficient, shallow and very rocky.
 Plants include banksias, scribbly gums, grevilleas, hakeas, leptospermums and smaller heath plants such as boronias, epacris, tetrathecas, flannel flowers, lambertias and pea flowers.
-Ian has blended the garden into the bush surroundings.
-The garden is a huge attractor for wildlife.

 Back to Top